Social Impact · Art Democratization · 2010–2015

 Leon Le Baron proved the market.
 Limited editions carry the vision forward.

 The independence Leon Le Baron built funded every social impact project that followed.
 HOPE Cambodia.
 Photo Art Asia.
 S.C.A.D.
 Iconic Women.
 Say Stop.
-The commercial foundation made the humanitarian work possible — without grants, without waiting for approval.
+The commercial foundation made the humanitarian work possible — independence by design.

 Then I walked away.
-The next client is me.
+The next client is yourself.
 Forever.

 Original Series